mdayaram/gitsy/README.md

 2. Make it into a gem! `bundle gem <gemname>`
 3. Add some more examples for fun things, like adding a key to authorized_hosts, check if a user has read or write access to a specific repo, etc..
+4. Setup a configuration for queuing, aka, allow maybe only 10 git request at a time, and queue the rests.